Being a diverse and inclusive organization means employing people with various demographics and characteristics.

 It’s important to note although your organization may consist of diverse groups of people, it does not mean employees believe it to be inclusive.

-Conducting an employee survey to measure beliefs around diversity and inclusion help bring clarifying data to a complex, yet critical topic.
+Conducting an employee survey to measure beliefs around diversity and inclusion helps bring clarifying data to a complex, yet critical topic.

 With the employee experience being far from equal, it is time companies take action to create more inclusive work environments.

-The first step in achieving this goal is by conducting an employee survey that focuses on diversity and inclusion sentiments.
+The first step in achieving this goal is by working with an employee survey company that has experience focusing on diversity and inclusion sentiments.

-Here are a few benefit and statistics that support the importance of conducting a diversity and inclusion survey:
+Here are a few benefits and statistics that support the importance of conducting a diversity and inclusion survey:

 - Companies with females in the top management sector saw greater returns.
 More specifically, diverse management boosts revenue by 19%.